 There's no evidence of coordination or collusion or cooperation.

-It's it's meaningless pattern.
+It's meaningless pattern.

-Now, this exchange took place long after WikiLeaks had already published all of their material regarding Cl Hillary Clinton and the DNC in late October.
+Now, this exchange took place long after WikiLeaks had already published all of their material regarding Hillary Clinton and the DNC in late October.

 Therefore, chronologically, collusion would have been actually impossible.

-Uh the content is, therefore, as the president would say, perfect.
+The content is, therefore, as the president would say, perfect.

 That is an assertion of John Brennan, which is still unproven.

-Uh, but there was no illegal or inappropriate conduct.
+But there was no illegal or inappropriate conduct.

 And as far as contacts between Goosefer and myself, I turned them over to the House Intelligence Committee at the time I testified.

-No evidence once again of any collusion.
+No evidence, once again, of any collusion.

 And I turned that also over to the House Intelligence Committee.